-Scientific partner proposals are submitted by individuals or groups who wish to partner scientifically with EMSL staff to enhance an existing capability or develop and build unique new capabilities that enhance EMSL's science and user programs.
+The scientific partner program supports R&D to improve an existing capability or develop and build unique new capabilities that enhance EMSL's user program.
+The research must be conducted by a team comprising individual(s) from a non-EMSL organization and individual(s) from EMSL.
+Both parties must contribute resources (for example, staff time, instruments, methods, samples) to the project.
+Either party may submit the partner proposal.
 Proposals may be in response to a specific call or submitted at any time.
 Capability development efforts that utilize collaborative multidisciplinary teams, pooled or leveraged resources, unique operating environments, or other resources that may be beyond those available to individual researchers or teams are encouraged.
 Scientific partner proposals are intended to leverage the combined resources, expertise, and capabilities of the partner institution to maximize impact for EMSL, the partner, and future EMSL users.
-Proposals should be aligned with and strategically supportive of EMSL and BER missions.
-In return for co-development, EMSL's scientific partner users may have priority access to the new capability for a negotiated and specified period.
+Proposals must be aligned with and supportive of goals, outcomes and milestones that are updated annually.
+The EMSL PI, SALs, IRP leaders, and CSO are expected to work with the external partner to assess alignment with these goals or provide help aligning the work with these goals.
+This would happen in the early stages of the collaboration or in the white paper stage.
+In return for codevelopment, EMSL's scientific partner users may have priority access to the new capability for a negotiated and specified period.
 The award and timing of EMSL scientific partner projects are contingent upon EMSL strategic needs and the availability of EMSL resources.
-The LOI review process is detailed in section 7.3.
+The LOI review process is detailed in Section 7.3.